Photography Tour Overview: Travel Images' European Alps

 spectacular mountain ranges.

-During this photography tour we’ll start in Germany, then
+We commence this photography tour in Germany, then

 Austria for a short sojourn in northern Italy.
 Then into